apache/apisix/docs/en/latest/how-to-build.md

   **Note**: If you fail to install dependency packages using `make deps` and get an error message like `Could not find header file for LDAP/PCRE/openssl`, you can use this general method to solve problems.

-  The general solution: `luarocks` supports adding custom packages to projects(from this [link](https://github.com/luarocks/luarocks/wiki/Config-file-format)).
+  The general solution: `luarocks` supports adding custom packages to projects(from this [luarocks Config file format](https://github.com/luarocks/luarocks/wiki/Config-file-format)).
 Use a third-party tool to install the missing package and add its installation directory to the project's configuration file.
-The method is applied to macOS, ubuntu, Centos and other operating systems, and the specific solution for macOS are given here for reference only.
+The method is applied to macOS, Ubuntu, CentOS and other operating systems, and the specific solution for macOS are given here for reference only.

   Solution for macOS: